 Currently, we support our moderate lifestyle with a combination of these income streams:

 - Mrs. RB40 works full-time.
 She plans to retire in 2020.

 - I blog a few hours per day and generate some online income.

 - We have passive income from the stock market, rental properties, and other investments.

 *FI ratio = passive income / expense

 The FI ratio is a simple way to measure progress toward total financial independence.
 Once we reach 100%, then it may give Mrs. RB40 enough financial security to stop working full-time.
+Currently, she’s not quite ready to retire yet.
 Personally, I think 100% FI ratio is overkill, but it’s better to err on the side of caution.
 Normally, financial independence means accumulating about 25-30x your annual expenses, which we already achieved in 2012.